DSPy's abstractions worked for us, but its runtime didn't

 Footnotes

-1. Astute readers will note that Not Diamond offers Prompt Optimization.
-If you haven’t closed this tab yet, I solemnly vow to avoid any sales in this post.
+Astute readers will note that one of our products at Not Diamond is Prompt Optimization.
+If you haven’t closed this tab yet, I solemnly vow to avoid any sales in this post. ↩

-3. Notably, this is not true of GEPA, where users can seamlessly extract prompts from the optimized adapter.
-While GEPA is available in DSPy, this capability is primarily available in the underlying gepa-ai library.
+Notably, this is not true of GEPA, where users can seamlessly extract prompts from the optimized adapter.
+While GEPA is available in DSPy, this capability is primarily available in the underlying

-5. Honestly, “Local Engineer Complains About Dependency Logging Configs” is the least surprising headline of the day!
-But LiteLLM’s usage of INFO for low-signal logs feels disconnected from common logging practices in production systems.
-It’s symptomatic of LiteLLM’s other issues, a discussion of which falls well outside of this post’s scope.
+Honestly, “Local Engineer Complains About Dependency Logging Configs” is the least surprising headline of the day!
+But LiteLLM’s usage of